 To learn more about Olive or join its growing team, visit www.oliveai.com

 Olive’s AI workforce is built to fix our broken healthcare system by addressing healthcare’s most burdensome issues — delivering hospitals and health systems and payers increased revenue, reduced costs, and increased capacity.
 People feel lost in the system today and healthcare employees are essentially working in the dark due to outdated technology that creates a lack of shared knowledge and siloed data.
 Olive is designed to drive connections, shining a new light on the broken healthcare processes that stand between providers delivering patient care and payers.
 She uses AI to reveal life-changing insights that make healthcare more efficient, affordable and effective.
-Olive’s vision is to unleash a trillion dollars by connecting healthcare.
+Olive’s mission is to unleash a trillion dollars by connecting healthcare.
 Olive is improving healthcare operations today, so everyone can benefit from a healthier industry tomorrow.